derbedhruv/openDR/README.md

    |---templates

-* `experimental_modules` contains work in progress python modules.
+`experimental_modules` contains work in progress python modules.

-* `images` contains the images taken using the device.
+`images` contains the images taken using the device.
 Images are stored in a folder named with the MR Number, and image names are of the format `MR_no_i_j.jpg` where i and j are integers. _i_ indicates session no and _j_ indicates pic number within that session.

-* `static` contains all static elements (css, fonts, images, javascript) for the webapp gui which is served.
+`static` contains all static elements (css, fonts, images, javascript) for the webapp gui which is served.

-* `templates` contains all html for the webapp
+`templates` contains all html for the webapp

-The main functionality is written in `openDR/fundus_mod3.py`.
+#### Important Files
+`openDR/fundus_mod3.py` has the main functionality, and integrates the GUI and imaging.
 This code polls for a button press and captures two images in quick succession (illuminating by two separate LEDs controlled by GPIO).
 The images are processed and then saved.

-======= For Deploying application======

-The repository must be cloned into the 'home' folder of Raspberry Pi, i.e., "/home/pi/" or just the '~' path.
-The name of the user should be 'pi'

-The folder structure of deployable application is as follows:

-- openDR #Main Folder

-	- images #Folder

-		Used for storing all clicked images and vids

-	- static #Folder

-		Used for storing all the static files for flask app like CSS, images etc.

-		Also has the JQ Keyboard Module

-		-fonts  #Folder

-		-css    #Folder

-		-images #Folder

-		-js     #Folder

-	- templates #Folder

-		Storing all the webpages of the HTML

-	- name #File

-		Stores the image number of the image last clicked and stores on the device
+`name` stores the image number of the image last clicked and stores on the device (temporary hack!)

-	- .gitignore #File

-	- Fundus_cam.py #File

-		Stores class which allows for the creation of object controlling the Picamer
+`Fundus_cam.py` stores the class which allows for the creation of object controlling the Picamera.

-		The various functions of the camera are controlled via this file's class

-		It is imported into the fundus_mod3.py to make it work

-	- fundus_mod3.py #File

-		Various iterations of code have resulted in such naming of the file

-		It is the integrative module which integrates the device, GUI and camera

-		It has the flask server which is loaded on startup of device

-		Any integrations are to be done from this file unless a major upgrade is being pushed

-	- simplehttp.sh

-		It creates a python simplehttp server on port 8000 to allow for transfer of files from the device
+`simplehttp.sh` creates a python simplehttp server on port 8000 to allow for transfer of files from the device.

-		It's a temporary hack and a better method would be employed for it soon enough

-	- license.txt

-		File with the MIT LICENSE

-	- README.md

-		Primary instruction and information manuel